 - a proposed verdict form.

-8. Court Call Appearances: Court Call Appearances are allowed without prior Court approval for all hearings EXCEPT: Trial Calls, Trial Readiness Conferences, and Order to Appear Hearings.
+8. Court Call Appearances: Court Call Appearances are allowed without prior Court approval for all hearings EXCEPT: Trial Calls, Trial Readiness Conferences, Order to Show Cause hearings, and Order to Appear Hearings.

 9. Stipulated Protective Orders Re: Confidential Information: The Court requires adherence with statutory procedures to file documents under seal.
 The Court will not seal any document not submitted in accordance with California Rules of Court, Rule Nos.
 2.550 and 2.551.
 (See, NBC Subsidiary (KNBC-TV), Inc. v.
 Superior Court (1999) 20 Cal.4th 1178) Documents submitted "conditionally under seal" will not be sealed unless the submitting party complies with CRC Rule Nos.
 2.550, 2.551, and 3.1302(b).